yanliu1111/nextjs_analytics_dashboard/README.md

   .slice(0, 5); //top 5 countries
 ```

-💌 Happy coding in Valentine's day, **history**: On February 14, 1946, the world's first general-purpose computer was born at the University of Pennsylvania in the United States.
-On this special day, please spend some extra time ⏳ with your computer.
+💌 Happy coding in Valentine's day, **history**: On February 14, 1946, the world's first ENIAC (Electronic Numerical Intergrator And Computer) was born at the University of Pennsylvania in the United States.
+On this special day, please spend some extra time ⏳ with your computer 👩‍💻👨‍💻.